pingcap/docs-tidb-operator/en/cheat-sheet.md

 ---
-title: Cheat Sheet for TiDB Cluster Management
+title: Command Cheat Sheet for TiDB Cluster Management
 summary: Learn the commonly used commands for managing TiDB clusters.
 category: reference
 ---

-# Cheat Sheet for TiDB Cluster Management
+# Command Cheat Sheet for TiDB Cluster Management

 This document is an overview of the commands used for TiDB cluster management.